mohamedayman2030/collision-avoidance-system-SensorFusionND/README.md

 2. Second, I compute TTC based on Lidar by calculating the mean distance to the ego car and using the constant velocity equations
 3. then i calculated TTC using camera for all matched 3D objects using keypoint and bounding boxes in the current
 4. the performance evaluation :
-     -TTC using Lidar isn't always correct because there are some of outliers -also in camera TTC could be infected according to error in keypoint matching -for the perforamce and speed of matching please check my project to get the best detectors & descriptors : https://github.com/mohamedayman2030/Camera-Based-2D-Feature-tracking in the following example you will see the change on TTC in Lidar & camera estimation on the frames
+     1. TTC using Lidar isn't always correct because there are some of outliers
+     2. also in camera TTC could be infected according to error in keypoint matching
+     3. for the perforamce and speed of matching please check my project to get the best detectors & descriptors : https://github.com/mohamedayman2030/Camera-Based-2D-Feature-tracking in the following example you will see the change on TTC in Lidar & camera estimation on the frames
      ![first frame](https://i.ibb.co/xFrSrV4/1.png)
      ![second frame](https://i.ibb.co/DKDGbsC/2.png)